Hans-Ulrich Rudel

 Rudel surrendered to US forces in 1945 and emigrated to Argentina.
 An unrepentant Nazi, he helped fugitives escape to Latin America and the Middle East, and sheltered Josef Mengele, the former SS doctor at Auschwitz.
 He worked as an arms dealer to several right-wing regimes in South America, for which he was placed under observation by the US Central Intelligence Agency.

 In the West German federal election of 1953, Rudel was the top candidate for the far-right German Reich Party but was not elected.
-Following the fall of Perón, Rudel moved to Paraguay, where he acted as a foreign representative for several German companies.
+After the 1955 military coup d'etat that deposed constitutional president Juan Perón, Rudel moved to Paraguay, where he acted as a foreign representative for several German companies.